 I’m sure you’ve heard about term insurance.

-Have you heard about the term till 99?
+Have you heard about the term life insurance till 99 years old?

 Why is this a game changer that makes the traditional term plan not “temporary”?